Fact Sheet 154

 Drug Use and HIV

-Drug and alcohol use is a major factor in the spread of HIV infection.
-Shared equipment for using drugs can carry HIV and hepatitis, and drug and alcohol use is linked with unsafe sexual activity.
+Injection drug and alcohol use are a major factor in the spread of HIV infection.
+Outside of Africa, injection drug use now accounts for 1 in 3 new HIV infections.
+Shared equipment for using drugs can carry HIV and hepatitis viruses, and drug and alcohol use is linked with unsafe sexual activity.

 Drug and alcohol use can also be dangerous for people who are taking antiretroviral medications (ARVs).
-Drug users are less likely to take all of their medications, and street drugs may have dangerous interactions with ARVs.
+Drug users are less likely to be adherent to their medications, and street drugs may have dangerous interactions with ARVs.
 Fact sheet 494 has more information on individual drugs and HIV.
 Drug and alcohol treatment to stop drug use can lower your risk of HIV infection.

-HIV infection spreads easily when people share equipment to use drugs.
+HIV infection spreads easily when people share equipment to inject drugs.
 Sharing equipment also spreads hepatitis B, hepatitis C, and other serious diseases.

 Infected blood can be drawn up into a syringe and then get injected along with the drug by the next user of the syringe.
 This is the easiest way to transmit HIV during drug use because infected blood goes directly into someone’s bloodstream.
 Even small amounts of blood on your hands, cookers, filters, tourniquets, or in rinse water can be enough to infect another user.

 To reduce the risk of HIV and hepatitis infection, never share any equipment used with drugs, and keep washing your hands.
 Carefully clean your cookers and the site you will use for injection.
 See fact sheet 155 for more information on ways to reduce the harm of drug use.